alex/what-happens-when/README.rst

 ---------

 \* Well... almost anything.
 We do need to have some scope here, else we're going to end up talking about quantum mechanics, or how human sight works.
-To that effect our boundries are:
+To that effect our boundaries are:

-- the start will be when the user's finger "touches" the first key to type "google.com".
+- the start will be when the user's finger touches the first key to type "google.com".
 - the end will be when the homepage of Google is displayed fully on the screen.
 - nothing biological (eg, don't describe how the human nervous system works).
 - nothing subatomic (eg, don't describe how electrons interact with other electrons).

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html